Externally Valid Policy Choice: Introduction

-A novel aspect of our approach is that we use a class of Wasserstein metrics to define $\mc Q$.
-This has three main advantages.
-First, it serves as a unifying framework in which to study robustness to shifts in the distribution of potential outcomes only, and shifts in the distribution of both potential outcomes and covariates.
-Second, it leads to a tractable characterization of the robust welfare objective (\ref{eq:robust.welfare.criterion}).
-Third, the size parameter $\varepsilon$ used to define $\mc Q$ is precisely the maximum that the average treatment effect (ATE) can differ between the experimental population $P$ and target populations $Q \in \mc Q$, as we show formally in Section~\ref{sec:neighborhood}.
-As such, the size of $\mc Q$ is very interpretable and may easily be calibrated by the analyst.
+A novel aspect of our approach is to define $\mc Q$ using Wasserstein distance.
+This has several advantages.
+First, the size parameter $\varepsilon$ used to define $\mc Q$ is the maximum difference in the average treatment effect (ATE) between the experimental population $P$ and target populations $Q \in \mc Q$, as we show in Section~\ref{sec:neighborhood}.
+This makes $\varepsilon$ very interpretable and easily calibrated by the analyst.
+Wasserstein neighborhoods also lead to tractable characterizations of the robust welfare objectives (\ref{eq:robust.welfare.criterion}) and (\ref{eq:robust.welfare.gain.criterion}).

-Section~\ref{sec:po} considers robustness to shifts in the distribution of potential outcomes.
-Proposition~\ref{prop:po} characterizes the robust welfare criterion (\ref{eq:robust.welfare.criterion}) in this case.
-A number of implications then follow from this characterization.
-In particular, rules that are optimal under the social welfare criterion (\ref{eq:social.welfare.criterion}) are also optimal under the robust criterion (\ref{eq:robust.welfare.criterion}).
-Moreover, policy learning methods that have good regret guarantees under criterion (\ref{eq:social.welfare.criterion}), such as those proposed by \cite{Manski2004}, \cite{QianMurphy2011}, \cite{KitagawaTetenov2018}, and \cite{MTM}, to name a few, also enjoy good regret guarantees under the robust welfare criterion (\ref{eq:robust.welfare.criterion}).\footnote{We show in Appendix~\ref{ax:extensions} that these findings extend to when welfare is measured using the criterion $\E_P[Y_1 \tau(X) - Y_0]$ considered by \cite{AtheyWager2021}.}

-To handle known covariate shifts between the experimental and target populations, \citeauthor{KitagawaTetenov2018} (\citeyear{KitagawaTetenov2018}, Remark 2.2), \cite{UeharaKY20}, and \cite{Kallus2021}, amongst others, study a re-weighted version of (\ref{eq:social.welfare.criterion}).
-Under their re-weighting, the argument of the expectation is multiplied by the ratio $q(X)/p(X)$ of the densities of $X$ in the target ($q$) and experimental ($p$) populations.
-If the conditional average treatment effect $\mb E[Y_1 - Y_0|X = x\,]$ is the same in both populations, then the re-weighted criterion corresponds to social welfare in the target population.
-However, if there is a shift in potential outcomes as well, then this equivalence can break down.
-We show that rules that are preferred under the re-weighted criterion are also preferred under a robust criterion that considers the worst-case welfare over a class of distributions with unknown shift in potential outcomes and known shift (from $p$ to $q$) in covariates.
-Hence, re-weighted criterions are more robust to covariate shifts than they may otherwise appear.

-In Section~\ref{sec:po.x} we then consider the problem of robustness to shifts in both potential outcomes and covariates.
-The robust welfare criterion (\ref{eq:robust.welfare.criterion}) is derived in Proposition~\ref{prop:po.x}.
-In this case, the robust criterion may induce a different ordering over treatment rules than criterion (\ref{eq:social.welfare.criterion}).
-The robust criterion depends on two functions representing ``distance to non-treatment'' and ``distance to treatment'' under $\tau$.
-We show how to compute these functions for linear eligibility score rules, threshold rules, and decision trees.